Latinx: Among US Hispanics/Latinos

 Despite the increase in awareness, use of the term to describe oneself has not greatly increased over time.
 As of 2018, use of the term Latinx was limited nearly exclusively to the United States.
 Manuel Vargas writes that people from Latin America ordinarily would not think of themselves using the term unless they reside in the United States.

-A 2019 poll (with a 5% margin of error) found that 2% of US residents of Latin American descent in the US use Latinx, including 3% of 18–34-year-olds; the rest preferred other terms.
+A 2019 poll (with a 5% margin of error) found that 2% of US residents of Latin American descent in the US preferred to use the term Latinx to describe their ethnicity, including 3% of 18–34-year-olds; the rest preferred other terms.
 "No respondents over [age] 50 selected the term", while overall "3% of women and 1% of men selected the term as their preferred ethnic identifier".

 A 2020 Pew Research Center survey found that only 23% of US adults who self-identified as Hispanic or Latino had heard of the term Latinx.
 Of those, 65% said that the term Latinx should not be used to describe them, with most preferring terms such as Hispanic or Latino.
 While the remaining 33% of US Hispanic adults who have heard the term Latinx said it could be used to describe the community, only 10% of that subgroup preferred it to the terms Hispanic or Latino.
 The preferred term both among Hispanics who have heard the term and among those who have not was Hispanic, garnering 50% and 64% respectively.
 Latino was second in preference with 31% and 29% respectively.
 Only 3% self identified as Latinx in that survey.

 A 2020 study based on interviews with 34 Latinx/a/o students from the US found that they "perceive higher education as a privileged space where they use the term Latinx.
 Once they return to their communities, they do not use the term".